PayU/kubeobserver/README.md

 ...
 ```

-<b>Note: if annotations are not defined, default values will be used basebased on kubeobserver configuration<b>
+<b>Note: if annotations are not defined, default values will be used basebased on kubeobserver configuration</b><br>

 | controller-name | k8s-annotation-name | value-type | description | default |
 | :--- | :--- | :--- | :--- | :--- | :--- |